Enteromius devosi

 Enteromius devosi is a species of ray-finned fish in the genus Enteromius.
 It is found in the Malagarasi River drainage in Burundi and Tanzania.

+Size

+This species reaches a length of 7.8 cm.

+Etymology

 The fish is named in honor of Luc De Vos (1957-2003), who was the first to recognize this species as undescribed and new to science.